InfiniBrains/Awesome-GameDev-Resources/intro/02-tooling/README.md

 # Tools for C++ development

-In order to effectively code in C++ you will need some tools.
+Every programing language use different set of tools in order to effectively code.
+In C++ you will need to learn how to use o bunch of them to be effective.

 ## Version Control - GIT